-Chocolate Covered fills a unique niche at its Noe Valley store.
+Chocolate Covered fills a unique niche at its San Francisco Noe Valley store (just south of the Castro).
 Owner Jack Epstein will personally create custom photo tins and boxes with any quality image you bring in.
 Be sure to account for adequate lead time, especially before the holidays.
 You can fill the gift tins with confections of your choice, and Chocolate Covered has more than enough choice in chocolate and sweets.

 Handmade chocolate in small batches, from chocolatier Charles Siegel.
 If you suffer withdrawals when you get to the bottom of your candy box, you're a prime candidate for the Charles edible chocolate box where the packaging tastes as good as the chocolate inside.
 Like Recchiuti, Charles Chocolates makes a Fleur de Sel Caramel, and also triple chocolate almonds or hazelnuts, marzipan, and other confections.
 Sold at retail shops Bay Area-wide.